kescardoso/yinnsound/README.md

 ### 2. Features Left to Implement

-- **PayPal payment method:** to have a modal (when clicking on the Enroll Now button) with 4 PayPal buttons integrated inside the modal (buttons according to the 4 package price options) that link directly to PayPal checkout for secure card processing.
+- **PayPal payment method:** to install a modal (when clicking on the Enroll Now button) with 4 PayPal buttons integrated inside the modal (buttons according to the 4 package price options) that link directly to PayPal checkout for secure card processing.

+- **Contact Form Function:** to install contact form functionality so users can actually get in touch with mentors via de modal contact form.